proustibat/thundercode-auth0-dab/README.md

 - Used for authentication and user session management.
 - Custom claim `org_id` is included in the JWT and consumed on the client.

-[//]: # (- The app redirects users to Auth0 when authentication is required or when users click the login button.)

 ### Azure Data API Builder (DAB)

 - Exposes a GraphQL API based on a SQL Server schema.